isabella232/apprenda-logstash-publisher/README.md

 ```

 # Testing the code
-(Setting up logstash in docker)[https://www.elastic.co/guide/en/logstash/current/docker.html] goes beyond the scope of this document.  [tools/Test-LogForwardingService.ps1](tools/Test-LogForwardingService.ps1) can be used to run a test of the code.
+[Setting up logstash in docker](https://www.elastic.co/guide/en/logstash/current/docker.html) goes beyond the scope of this document.  [tools/Test-LogForwardingService.ps1](tools/Test-LogForwardingService.ps1) can be used to run a test of the code.
 As with installing the logstash add-on, there is a manual step of setting up the add-on properties.

+The test code will start up an Elastic(ELK) stack in a Powershell Job and will send forward logs to Logstash, while watching the console output of the various components in the stack.

 ```powershell
 $apprendaCredentials = Get-Credential